 Industry-specific SaaS providers focus on solutions to niche problems of the niche enterprise.
 At some point, it can also feel like you may have exhausted your lead pool.
 What are the things you need to do?

-Second, consider expanding to similar niches where your SaaS tools are also relevant.
-Don’t be afraid to enter smaller markets in the same vein as your current customers.
+- Expand to Similar Niches: Don’t be afraid to enter smaller markets in the same vein as your current customers.

 6. Not Enough Resources